 - Ping Identity

-Step 1: Configure the IdP platform
+Step 1: Set up the IdP platform

-Configuration overview for other IdP platforms
+Setup overview for other IdP platforms

 Note

-- When assigning users to the IdP, make sure you're using the same user email as in AppsFlyer so that each user on both platforms has the same email.
+- Important!
+When assigning users to the IdP, make sure you're using the same user email as in AppsFlyer so that each user on both platforms has the same email.

 - The AppsFlyer metadata contains: